helidon-io/helidon/docs/se/metrics/prometheus-exemplar-support.md

 ## Examples

-Helidon includes an [example application](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/metrics/exemplar), based on the QuickStart application, which illustrates exemplar support.
+Helidon includes an [example application][example-application], based on the QuickStart application, which illustrates exemplar support.

 Once you enable exemplar support you can see the exemplars in the metrics output.